jtransc/jtransc/README.md

 You can find documentation at the [wiki](http://docs.jtransc.com/).

+# Why using JTransc?

+There are a lot of technologies in order to convert languages into other ones.
+For example, convert Java into JavaScript.
+Or even Kotlin already targets JavaScript.
+So why using JTransc?

+### Mixed code:

+One reason is that JTransc allows mixed projects.
+You can use Java libraries with Kotlin code for example.

+### Multiple targets:

+Instead of using several technologies.
+JTransc allows you to target to several places.

+### Consistency:

+Using just one technology guarantees consistency between targets.
+For example, Kotlin JS doesn't support full Java collections.

+### Native:

+Instead of generating C++ and then using emscripten or other technologies, JTransc allows you to generate code that is native to your platform.

+### Native facilities:

+Some classes like String, StringBuilder or ArrayList are implemented in a way that it uses native JavaScript facilities.
+Like JavaScript String, Array and so on.

 # Support this project

 Along JTransc, I'm writting a set of libraries to be able to use JTransc.